2i2c-org/docs/community-lead/billing/create-billing-account.md

-# Billing and cloud accounts
+# Set up your cloud account

+(cloud-account:models)=
+## Who owns the cloud account

 There are two ways to set up the cloud account behind your hub:

-1. 2i2c can manage the cloud account on your behalf.
+**You own the cloud account (recommended).**
-2. You own the cloud account and grant 2i2c the access it needs.
+You establish the billing relationship with your preferred cloud vendor and grant 2i2c the access it needs to build and operate your infrastructure.

-We recommend the **second** model, where you procure cloud infrastructure yourself, you pay the cloud vendor directly, and cloud costs are always visible to you.
+You pay the vendor directly, so your cloud costs are always visible to you.

+**2i2c owns the cloud account.**
+We deploy your infrastructure into a 2i2c-owned cloud account and pass the cloud costs through to you on our invoice, with no markup.
+This adds reporting and administrative overhead for both of us, so we recommend bringing your own account when possible.

-If you take this approach, 2i2c needs access to the cloud account to build and operate your infrastructure.
+If you bring your own account, 2i2c needs access to it.
-This page describes how to grant that access.
+The rest of this page describes how to grant that access.

 :::{admonition} 2i2c is not a cloud reseller